Georgios Samaras: West Bromwich Albion

 On 22 August 2014, Samaras completed a free transfer move to English Premier League side West Bromwich Albion on a two-year contract.
 He failed to secure a regular place in the team and by January 2015 had made only eight substitute appearances, all without scoring.

 On 5 February 2015, Samaras joined Saudi side Al-Hilal on loan for the rest of the season, with an option to sign him permanently at the end of his loan spell.
 He played against Al-Ahli in the Saudi Crown Prince Cup Final eight days later, but despite scoring his first goal for his new team, they lost 2–1.
 His next goal came in the first round of the Kings Cup on 10 March 2015, netting his side's fourth goal in a 4–1 win over Al-Jeel.

 On 20 March 2015, Samaras faced a hip injury, the most serious injury in his career that forced him to be out of action for almost three months.
 In April 2015, Greek newspaper SportDay reported that Samaras was unhappy with life in the Middle East and did not wish to continue his career at the Saudi club when his contract expired at the end of the season.
-It was also reported that Portuguese club Sporting Lisbon were keen to sign him.
+It was also reported that Portuguese club Sporting CP were keen to sign him.

 Samaras had his contract with West Brom terminated by mutual consent on 17 July 2015.

-Rayo OKC and Real Zaragoza
+Later career

 In August 2015, Samaras was reported to have agreed terms with Serie A club Sampdoria, but the move fell through as the club were unhappy with the results of his medical.
 Afterwards, he spent time in New York to rehabilitate from a back injury, and in November 2015 was linked with a move to the New York Cosmos, although once again no move actually materialised.

 Samaras did eventually sign for a North American Soccer League team, joining expansion side Rayo OKC on 10 March 2016.
 On 2 April, he made his debut in their first match, replacing Robbie Findley for the final 12 minutes of a goalless home draw against FC Edmonton.
 He was the last of three of the team's players sent off on 28 May in a 1–0 loss at Soccer Bowl holders the Cosmos.
 Samaras' first goal for the franchise came on 16 July in his 9th match, coming on as a late substitute to wrap up a 3–0 win over the same opponent at the Miller Stadium.

 Samaras became a free agent in early 2017 when Rayo OKC shut down after only one season, and his next move was suggested to be to Spain to sign for Real Zaragoza.
 On 8 February, he was unveiled at a press conference and assigned the number 5 shirt.